DirkReiners/LEDBadgeProgrammer/README.md

     python ledbadge.py speed=5 effect=left font=pilfonts/luRS08.pil "This is luRS08." font=pilfonts/ncenBI08.pil "This is ncenBI08."

 An interesting question is what happens with text that is longer than the display, especially for up or down effects.
-By default the text is just at the end of the display, which can lead to partial letters being displayed:
+By default the text is just cut at the end of the display, which can lead to partial letters being displayed:

     python ledbadge.py speed=5 effect=up "No wrap makes this a bad text."

-The alternative is to wrap the text at the letter, to avoid partial letters:
+The alternative is to wrap the text at the letter level, to avoid partial letters:

     python ledbadge.py speed=5 effect=up wrap=char "No wrap makes this a bad text."